PrefectHQ/prefect/docs/tutorials/airflow_migration.md

 ![svg](/extended_airflow_dag.svg) {style="text-align: center;"}

+## Execution
-In Airflow, time is intimiately tied with DAG and task execution; that is not always the case in Prefect.
-In order to execute an `AirFlow` you will also need to provide an `execution_date` to the `run()` method - this is only necessary for flows which have been converted from Airflow.
+In Airflow, time is intimately tied with DAG and task execution; that is not always the case in Prefect.
+In order to execute a Prefect `AirFlow` (apologies for the pun) you will also need to provide an `execution_date` to the `run()` method - this is only necessary for flows which have been converted from Airflow.

 When we execute this, we expect to see two print statements:
 1. a print of the branch name which was run by the `branching` operator